psychopy/psychopy/docs/source/developers/localization.rst

 If you decide to use the Poedit, you need not update the .pot file from command shell.
 Poedit scans `*.py` file and generate `.po` file.

-Alternatively, to make a .pot file, from within the directory ``psychopy/localization`` run:
+Alternatively, to make a .pot file, from within the directory ``psychopy/app/localization`` run:

     python utils/pygettext.py ../app

 Make a translation (.po file)
 ------------------------------

+To translate a given language, you'll need to know the standard 5-character code.
+For Japanese, wherever LANG appears in the documentation here, you should type the actual code, i.e., "ja_JP" (without quotes).

 A free app called poedit is useful for working with the mappings stored in the .po files.
 For a given language, the translation mappings are stored in a .po file; after editing with poedit these can be converted into binary versions (.mo files) which are used when the app is running.

-- Technical terms should not be translated: Builder, Coder, PsychoPy, Flow, routine, and so on.
+- Technical terms should not be translated: Builder, Coder, PsychoPy, Flow, Routine, and so on.

 - If there are formatting arguments in the original (``%s``, ``%(first)i``), they must also appear in the translation.
 If they are named (e.g., ``%(first)i``), that part should not be translated--here ``first`` is a python name.

-- Start translation (Do once):
-  It is good to start translation with opening psychopy/localization/res_po/messages_LANG.po (LANG=de, ja, ... ) from Poedit.
-(This location may change.)
-  If there is no appropriate .po file in psychopy/localization/res_po, create new catalog from psychopy/localization/messages.pot.

 - Set your name and e-mail address from "Preferences..." of "File" menu.
 Set translation properties (such as project name, language and charset) from Catalog Properties Dialog, which can be opened from "Properties..." of "Catalog" menu.

 - To add paths where Poedit scans .py files, open "Sources paths" tab on the Catalog Properties Dialog.
 Set "../../" to "Base path:".
 Because .po file is saved in psychopy/localization/res, ../../ indicates psychopy/ directory.
 Then, press "add new item" button and add "app" to "Paths" box.
 In the same way, add "preferences" to "Paths" box.
 Then, Close Catalog Properties Dialog.
-  If you've created new catalog, save your catalog to psychopy/localization/res_po/messaages_LANG.po.
+  If you've created new catalog, save your catalog to `psychopy/app/locale/LANG/LC_MESSAGE/messages.po`.

+- Start translation (Do once):

+  It is good to start a translation with opening `psychopy/app/locale/LANG/LC_MESSAGE/messages.po` in Poedit.
+  If there is no such .po file, create a new one:

+    - make a new directory `psychopy/app/locale/LANG/LC_MESSAGE/` if needed. `LANG` will be auto-detected only if you follow this convention.
+    - use poedit to "update from sources" (after setting the paths).
+It is also possible to copy an existing .po file, or read from a template file `psychopy/app/localization/messages.pot`.

 - Edit translation:

   Open .po file with Poedit and press "Update" button on the toolbar to update newly added / removed strings.
 Select a string you want to translate and input your translation to "Translation:" box.
 If you are unsure where string is used, point on the string in "Source text" box and right-click.
 You can see where the string is defined.
-  After editing, press "Save" button on the toolbar. .po file is saved and .mo file is generated in the directory where .po file is placed (i.e. psychopy/localization/res_po/).
-Move .mo file to psychopy/localization/res/ (but see note below).
+  After editing, press "Save" button on the toolbar. .po file is saved and .mo file is generated in the directory where .po file is placed (i.e. `psychopy/app/locale/LANG/messages.po`).
+Move .mo file there if it was not put there by default (but see note below).

 - If you think your translation might have room for improvement, indicate that its "fuzzy".

 - After making new a translation, rebuild the associated .mo file (if poedit did not do so).

+- Edit the file containing language code and name mappings, `psychopy/app/localization/mappings`, and fill in the name for your language.

-- Commit the .po and .mo files to github (not just one or the other).
+- Commit btoh the .po and .mo files to github (not just one or the other), and any changed files (e.g., mappings).

 Other notes
 -------------

-The current directory structure works but is non-standard.
-At some point ``psychopy/localization/res_po/messages_LANG.po`` (LANG=de, ja, ... ) would be better as something like ``psychopy/locale/LANG/messages.po (LANG=de, ja, ... )``.

 When there are more translations (and if they make the app download large) we might want to manage things differently (e.g., have translations as a separate download from the app).